sower-proxy/sower/ARCHITECTURE.md

 `sower` is the client-side transparent proxy entrypoint.
 It exposes local DNS, HTTP, HTTPS, and SOCKS5 listeners, applies rule-based routing, and forwards proxied traffic to an upstream transport.

 `sowerd` is the server-side TLS ingress.
 It exposes `80/tcp` and `443/tcp`, terminates TLS, detects the upstream transport protocol, and relays traffic to the requested target or configured fake site.
+For non-transport fallback traffic, it can route by TLS SNI to per-domain upstream site URLs, then falls back to the configured `fake_site`; directory-backed `fake_site` is served by the loopback local fileserver.

 ## Layer Responsibilities